openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

     *   At least 1 Controller

     *   At least one node with both Compute and 6WIND Virtual Accelerator roles.
-        Make sure that the chosen node has **at least 2 cpus and 6 GB of RAM**
+        Make sure that the chosen node has **at least 2 CPU cores and 6 GB of RAM**

     .. image:: images/node-roles.png
        :width: 100%